Skin Settings

 Definition File Imports the effect definition from an .FX file.
 When checking the Extern box, a reference to an external file is stored rather than importing the effect.
 The file name can have up to 15 characters.
 External files should be in the same folder as the model, and require a BIND statement for including them in the published game.

 Make sure that the effect is well tested and contains fallback techniques before importing it into the model.
-For the effect or shader to work under any circumstances, it should not rely on material events or additional textures.
-Otherwise make sure to assign the required material to the entity in order for the effect to work.
-The material must be assigned to the whole entity, while effects can be different per skin.
+If the effect or shader requires material parameters, events, or additional textures, make sure to assign the required material to the entity in order for the skin effect to work.
+Although skin effects can access all parameters from the entity material, they can not directly access script-defined variables (_var, _flt) or bitmaps (_bmap).

 Texture File For importing or exporting a skin image file.
 The horizontal and vertical size of the skin image in pixels must be a power of 2, i.e. 128, 256, 512 etc. Supported import formats are PCX, BMP, TGA, and DDS.
 TGA and DDS textures can contain an alpha channel for transparency.
 Alternatively, the alpha channel can be imported or exported as a separate image file; its brightness determines the transparency of a particular pixel.
 DDS textures are stored in a compressed format (DXT1..DXT5) in order to save video memory at expense of image quality.
 They can contain precalculated mip maps.